Tutorial: Basic Statistics in Python — Probability

-When studying statistics, you will inevitably have to learn about probability.
+When studying statistics for data science, you will inevitably have to learn about probability.
 It is easy lose yourself in the formulas and theory behind probability, but it has essential uses in both working and daily life.
 We've previously discussed some basic concepts in descriptive statistics; now we'll explore how statistics relates to probability.

 What is probability?